Open Sky Commerce / Documentation

 NEXT_PUBLIC_SITE_URL="http://localhost:3000"

 For a complete reference of every variable, see Environment Variables.
-You can add optional service keys (Stripe, SendGrid, etc.) later — the app will start without them.
+You can add optional service keys (SendGrid, DigitalOcean Spaces, etc.) later — the app will start without them.

 Step 4 — Create the Local Database